santismo/Logic-Pro-11-Chord-time-detect-Automation/README.md

 New Release(s)
 ----------
-✅ global chord track implementation
+✅ global chord track implementation, still kinda buggy and slow, so be careful!

 (further documentation coming, current working shortcut available in files)